Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: Conditional unitarity in perturbative quadratic gravity

 \section{Conditional unitarity in perturbative quadratic gravity}

-To demonstrate some notion of unitarity in the theory presented here, we follow the approach of Kugo and Ojima \cite{Kugo1978-2}, which is based on the LSZ formalism.
-This formalism rests on the crucial assumptions that the Fock spaces spanned by the in and out states are both complete, as defined by
+To demonstrate some notion of unitarity in the theory presented here, we follow the definitions of Kugo and Ojima \cite{Kugo1978-2}.
+This approach is again based on the LSZ formalism, which rests on the crucial assumptions that the Fock spaces spanned by the in and out states are both complete,

 and that there exists an S-matrix operator $S$ that is pseudo-unitary ($S^\dag S=S S^\dag=\mathbbm{1}$) with elements defined by